 There have been numerous manifestos written by killers.
 I challenge you to find even one of them in which the murderer presents himself as a bully.
-No, every single one presents himself either as a victim of an evil society, or a crusader on behalf of his own victimized society against an outside evil force.
+No, every single one presents himself either as a victim of an evil society, or a crusader on behalf of his own victimised society against an outside evil force.
 Just remember Anders Breivik.

-The only way to understand Dorner’s apparently defective conscience is by realizing that, like virtually all violent people, he felt victimized.
+The only way to understand Dorner’s apparently defective conscience is by realizing that, like virtually all violent people, he felt victimised.
 Read his rambling manifesto.
 He spent his life trying to do all the right things, only to have his innocent worldview implode, like a child learning that Santa Claus doesn’t exist.